 or other markers (like Chromogranine A, Leuktrienes, Prostaglandine D2)

-If the patient’s symptoms still resemble mediator release, the physician might try a therapy consisting of a combination of H1 and H2 receptor blocker and mast cell stabilizers.
+If the patient’s symptoms still resemble mediator release, the physician might try a therapy consisting of a combination of H1 and H2 receptor blocker, and mast cell stabilizers.

-Foods with high levels of histamine, alcohol, specific medication and therapies which stimulate the immune system should be avoided (if possible) if MCAS is diagnosed.
+Foods with high levels of histamine, for example alcohol, specific medication, and therapies that stimulate the immune system should be avoided.

 Emergency information in case of surgery:

-In case of a surgery many factors can contribute to the release of mast cell mediators for example mental stress, bleeding, hypothermia and different medication.
-This is why it is very important to plan your pre-, peri-, and postoperative care very well.
+In case of a surgery many factors can contribute to the release of mast cell mediators, for example mental stress, bleeding, hypothermia and different medication.
+Therefore it is important to appropriately plan the patient’s pre-, peri-, and postoperative care.

-Prednisolone and H1 and H2 blockers should be administered as a mast cell prophylaxis before any surgery or invasive examination.
+Prednisolone and H1 and H2 blockers should be administered as mast cell prophylaxis before any surgery or invasive examination.

-The patients stress should be reduced as far as possible; the medication before, during and after surgery (pain meds, anesthesia, antibiotics, muscle relaxants) should be discussed and planned very well in advance.
+The patients level of stress should be reduced as far as possible; medication before, during and after surgery (pain meds, anesthesia, antibiotics, muscle relaxants) should be discussed and planned.

-A mast cell specific blood analysis for bleeding or thrombosis is necessary.
+A mast cell specific blood analysis for prolonged bleeding time or possible thrombosis is necessary.

-During the surgery the patient should be protected from hypothermia, skin irritation and a atraumatic technique should be used.
-Anaphylaxis can occur at all times and preventive measures have to be taken (Adrenaline, Glucocorticoid, H1 Antihistamines, Volume substitute).
-Patients who suffer from increased bleeding could benefit from Tranexamic acid.
+During surgery, the patient should be protected from hypothermia and skin irritation, and an atraumatic technique should be used.
+Anaphylaxis can occur at all times and preventive measures have to be taken (adrenaline, glucocorticoid, H1 antihistamines, volume substitute).
+Patients who suffer from increased bleeding could benefit from tranexamic acid.

 Many drugs have a huge influence on mast cell diseases.
-Medication that should be avoided and their alternatives are the following:
+Medication that should be avoided, and possible alternative drugs are the following: